daley-flips/ML_Algo_Selection/README.md

 ### machine_learning/testing
 PCA repeated including test data (**pca_all.py**)

-**all_models.py** a systematic way to train, validate, and test our final models.
+**all_models.py** a systematic way to train, validate, and test our final models:
-This script includes the final parameters decided from tuning and removes inputs one-by-one to determine the feature importance.
-The script also tracks the training time for each model.
+- includes the final parameters decided from tuning
+- removes inputs one-by-one to determine the feature importance.
+- tracks the training time for each model.
 - built to be dynamic (and save me time) as more models are added throughout the development process